sieren/Homepoint/README.md

 <a name="hardware"></a>
 ## Hardware (optional)

-Some of the IL9341 Display units seem to differ in e.g. how the touch-screen coordinates corresponds to the display or how the LED backlight is controlled.
+Some of the IL9341 Display units seem to differ in e.g. how the touch-screen coordinates correspond to the display or how the LED backlight is controlled.
 Therefore we offer some options to override the defaults in the configuration file.

 | Key   | Value                                                                                             |